TheAirship/LoggrJack/README.md

 * LoggerJack was written using the free MaxMind GeoLite2 City database in mmdb format.
 Other MaxMind GeoLite2 databases may still work at lower verbosity levels.
 GeoLite2 databases in CSV format will not work; make sure you download the mmdb format.
 * LoggerJack was written in python3, and tested primarily on 3.9.0.

+### Internet Connectivity

+LoggerJack uses your Internet connection to determine your current location, to execute WHOIS lookups, and to pull down data from Have I Been Pwned.
+If you don't want to connect to the Internet, or a connection is unavailable...

+* Do not use verbosity level -vvv with the Detailed Analysis mode
+* Do not use the -p parameter to query Have I Been Pwned
+* Manually override the geolocation warning function by passing your current country as an argument with the -w parameter, as shown below:

+`$ python LoggerJack.py -l [path_to_log_file] -m [path_to_MaxMind_mmdb_file] -w "Great Britain"`

-## About
+## About / License

+Thanks to @MaxMind for their excellent work giving locations to IPs.\
 Thanks to @TroyHunt for his excellent work on Have I Been Pwned?\
-Thanks to @MaxMind for their excellent work giving locations to IPs.\
 Thanks to the many, many people who put time and effort into developing the modules used in LoggerJack.\
 \
 Copyright © 2020 Craig Jackson, Licensed under Apache License 2.0